suatatan/suatatan.github.io/_posts/2012-09-10-page-update-controller-with-python.md

 ---
+categories:
+- bilgisayar
+- english
+- genel
+date: 2012-09-10
 layout: post
-title: "Page Update Controller with Python"
-date: 2012-09-10
-categories:
-  - "bilgisayar"
-  - "english"
-  - "genel"
 tags:
+- english
+- python
+- quickread
-  - "python"
+- technology
+title: Page Update Controller with Python
 ---

 Are you bored with controlling updates from any  page?
 Perhaps you are waiting exam or interview results: